 - Required for normal gene function and energy production

-Vitamin B9: (also known as Folate or Folic Acid) is important for helping the body to form hemoglobin and is particularly important during pregnancy.
+B9 (also known as folate or folic acid): B9 does not play a big role in energy production, but when combined with other B complex, it can be beneficial for energy.
+This energy vitamin is important for helping the body to form hemoglobin and is particularly important during pregnancy.
 The recommended dietary allowance of vitamin B9 for both men and women is 400 mcg/day.
 Women who are pregnant or breast feeding may want to consume 500-600 mcg/day.

 - Helps treat anemia and sprue